 I was in the Faroe Islands to learn about seaweed farming.
 I joined the team at Ocean Rainforest to learn how seaweeds are seeded, cultivated, harvested and processed.
 As a crop, seaweeds are one of the most valuable aquaculture species on earth.
 You’ll find seaweeds used in food (both directly and as an extract), in pharmaceuticals, as fertilizer and biofuels.
 In addition, the cultivation of seaweeds has a number of environmental benefits including habitat creation, oxygenation and nutrient uptake.

 I was able to dive on the seaweed farm, located in a pristine fjord and document the seaweed cultivation lines.
-I was able to film the lines being pulled for harvest and see all the creatures using the seaweed crop for habitat, including a number of ducks and seabirds who were able to dive several meters underwater and feed off shellfish growing on the fronds.
+I was able to film the lines being pulled for harvest and see all the creatures using the seaweed crop for habitat, including a number of ducks and seabirds who were able to dive several meters underwater and feed off the shellfish growing on the fronds.

 During this process, I was able to use my underwater camera set up from Reef Photo and Video to film the condition of the seaweed lines.
-The team hadn’t had a diver in the water filming before.
-I was able to provide valuable footage of the deeper sections of the lines as well as the condition of the lines as they were pulled to be harvested.
+The team hadn’t had a diver in the water filming before so I was able to provide valuable footage of the deeper sections of the lines as well as the condition of the lines as they were pulled to be harvested.